Sachin-Suresh/laravel-dev/kstych/docs/demo-app.md

     <img src="../images/demo_application_images/blog-output-3.png" />

-1. For deleting a post, you need to send the delete request to controller to execute the `destroy()` method, and you post will be deleted.
+1. For deleting a post, you need to send the delete request to the controller to execute the `destroy()` method, and your post will be deleted.

     For example, you can use the below code snippet to delete the post.